 This is a club that we want everyone in the ‘Borough’ to be proud of.

 South Dublin is made up of dozens of football clubs and we endeavour to represent this great footballing area.

 We are delighted to have joined the SSE Airtricity League of Ireland 1st Division.

 The Football Association of Ireland awarded Cabinteely Football Club a license to join the highest echelons of Irish football.
 We are the first team from the Borough of Dun Laoghaire to play at this level.
 This is a part of history for our area.

 Cabinteely Football Club is now the largest football club in the country by player numbers.
 We proudly proclaim the club as a community club.
 We have and will always advocate ‘football for all’.
 One of our core strengths is the phenomenal community support that underpins our club.

-This announcement means that our players now have a pathway right through to senior football.
+This means that our players now have a pathway right through to senior football.
 This progression comes from years of enthusiasm and tireless effort from the community and the support it has received in that time.

 This venture is to be self-funding through its own sponsorship and various revenue streams.
 This ensures that the finances of the schoolboy and schoolgirl club are not compromised.
-The new company has established a board of directors who will be responsible for driving the success of the new team.
+The company has established a board of directors who will be responsible for driving the success of the new team.